Iguana2024/sprint3/README.md

 git clone https://github.com/Iguana2024/sprint3.git
 ```

-2. Change the current working directory via the terminal
+2. Change the current working directory via the terminal:
 ```shell
 cd sprint3/test/
 ```

-3. Install Docker on your machine if not already installed.
+3. Install Docker on your machine if not already installed:
 ```shell
 # Check if Docker is installed:
 docker --version